yijisoo/yijisoo.github.io/_drafts/2020-3-16-Change_By_Design.md

 I get that insights are not the results of analytic thinking.
 However, it is good to know that they may come more often to the prepared minds.
 "Certain themes and variations--techniques of observations, principles of empathy, and efforts to move beyond the individuals" might be the clue to push the people in the boundary.

-However, I wonder if we think of anything "move beyond the indviduals"
+However, I wonder if we think of anything "move beyond the indviduals."
+This idea should be considered as well.

+The idea of divergent and promoting experiments was emphasized in the book, but I don't know whether we have the culture of accepting these yet.
+Culturally, we are too risk averse, which made people think that unsuccessful projects are wasteful.
+I need to demonstrate in the meeting that the seemingly wasteful projects actually turned out to be the successful project.